-Bivium has both investment and brokerage discretion for placing securities transactions within clients' accounts.
-In most cases since Bivium is a Manager of Managers, both investment and brokerage discretion are delegated to the Sub-Managers selected to manage a client's account.
+For its MoM Program, Bivium has both investment and brokerage discretion for placing securities transactions within clients' accounts.
+For its OCIO Program, Bivium's clients have provided the investment and brokerage discretion to the Sub-Managers.
+In most cases where Bivium has this discretion, both investment and brokerage discretion are delegated to the Sub-Managers selected to manage a client's account.
 Bivium's investment management agreement with each Sub-Manager contains certain requirements regarding the manager's brokerage practices.
 Included in these requirements are that Sub-Managers maintain comprehensive trading policies and procedures that place clients' interests first, prohibit unfair trading practices, detail their broker selection process, manage counterparty risk, and seek to disclose and avoid conflicts of interests or resolve such conflicts in the client's favor.